-Dozens killed in India after heavy flooding and record rainfall
+Floods and landslides kill at least 150 in India and Nepal

 The Himalayan state is especially prone to flooding.
 More than 200 were feared killed in February after flash floods swept away a hydroelectric dam.

-Meanwhile, torrential rain has battered Kerala since Friday, causing landslides and rivers to overflow.
-Heavy rain is expected to continue through Thursday, according to the state's information department.

-More than 200 families are currently in 26 evacuation camps across the state, and in landslide-prone areas, state authorities are urging residents to stay indoors.
+Meanwhile in Kerala, more than 200 families are currently in 26 evacuation camps across the state.
+With heavy rainfall forecast to continue in the coming days, state authorities are urging residents to stay indoors.